MCP Protocol Reference

 -

-Monitor tool usage — Use the analytics API to track which tools are called most frequently and their success rates.
+Monitor tool usage — use the analytics API to track call frequency and success rates per tool.